fsmosca/Musketeer-Chess-Board-Design/README.md

 ***

 ### Board 5
 Black copied the piece selected by white's first move.
+This completes the piece selection phase.
 `2... k0i0 or Ak0i0 or Ai0`

 ![board5](https://i.imgur.com/tnOHOdx.png)